Law Firm Website Content Strategies for Maximizing Billable Hours

 Educate your clients with clear infographics, including icons

-• Service area pages: If your law firm serves multiple cities or regions, consider having separate service area pages.
-These service pages should address the legal needs of each specific location and include relevant information about local laws and regulations.
+• Service area pages: If your law firm serves multiple cities or regions, consider creating separate service area pages.
+These pages should address the specific legal issues and needs of each location, including relevant information about local laws and regulations.
 Ensure the content on these pages is unique and not duplicated from other parts of your website.

 Child custody attorney service area page